 “On the Beach”

-No, I am a Senior A-Team consultant that is “on the beach” right now.
-“On the beach” is the term used by A-Team consulting firms when one of their consultants has completed their last client’s A-Team collaborations but has not started their next client’s A-Team collaborations.
-When I am on the beach; I enjoy time with my family, go fishing with my friends, stroll into town for some good times and reflect on my last client’s A-Team collaborations to improve my A-Team Methodology so my next client’s A-Team collaborations will be my best A-Team collaborations.
-I have a life that I enjoy, rewarding work and an optimal life/work balance.
+When I am on the beach; I enjoy time with my family, go fishing with my friends, stroll into town for some good times and reflect on my last client’s engagement to make improvements to firm’s A-Team Methodology so my next client’s engagement will be my firm’s best engagement.
+I have a life that I enjoy, work that I enjoy and my optimal life/work balance.

 We Can Take the Enzweiler A-Team Public

 The neighbor replied “Holy Cow, I am a venture capitalist that could get the 1st round of funding required to build your A-Team consulting firm into a very big consulting firm.
-There are thousands of senior managers that would pay big dollar consulting fees for A-Team consultants that could collaborate to start using their enterprise’s Targets System to set and hit their earnings targets for a very long duration.
+There are thousands of senior managers that would pay big dollar consulting fees for A-Team consultants that can collaborate to architect Targets Systems that they could use to set and hit their EBITAD earnings targets.”

 I asked, “What happens after the 1st round of funding?”

 The neighbor laughed and said, “That’s the best part.
 We use the trends from your firm’s first 2 years of growth to project your firm’s future earnings for the next 5 years.
-The graph of projected top line targets would resemble a hockey stick.
+The graph of your firm’s future earnings would resemble a hockey stick.
 Then we announce an IPO and sell your firm’s stock to the public.
 When your firm goes public you would make millions.

 “Millions – Then What?”

-The neighbor said, “Then you would retire, enjoy time with your family, go fishing with your friends, stroll into town for some good times and maybe you could find some rewarding work that you enjoy so you could balance your life.”
+The neighbor said, “Then you could retire, enjoy time with your family, go fishing with your friends, stroll into town for some good times and maybe you could find some rewarding work that you enjoy so you could balance your life.”